Olib: History

 Greek geographer Strabo mentions a settlement named Aloip, which was inhabited by the Liburnians.
 During the Roman rule, Aloip was rebuilt in a different location, in the island's south-west.

-Croats colonized the island from mid-7th to late 8th century.
+Croats colonised the island from the mid-7th to the late 8th centuries.
 Another wave of Croatian inhabitants arrived in the mid to late 15th century, from Vrlika in the Cetinska Krajina region in Split-Dalmatia County, fleeing the Ottoman invasions.
 The Chakavian dialect of Croatian is spoken on Olib.
 Residents call themselves Olibljani.